lbartuzi/webrtc_snapshot/README.md

 * The container runs headless Chromium via Puppeteer.
 * A snapshot is only captured once the video track is ready.
 * Any failures (e.g., wrong credentials, no stream, network) will return HTTP 500.
+* This code comes with no warranty!
+Delivered as is.
+Would you like to make it better, I am open for collaboration.

 ---